Injury Attorneys | Restoring LivesTM

 Elder abuse and nursing home laws are put in place to prevent the exploitation, abuse, and neglect of elderly people by nursing home staff.
 They are meant to ensure that certain standards of care are maintained, such as mental, physical, and emotional well-being.

-Residents have right to the following:
+Residents have a right to the following:

-All of these requirements were put in place by a number of federal laws.
+These requirements were put in place by a number of federal laws.

 The Older Americans Act (OAA) is a federal initiative that was enacted in 1965 in response to concerns about elderly residents—specifically concerns about the lack of community-based social services available to residents.
 The OAA provides federal grants that can be used for enrichment of programs to the benefit the elderly, including:

 The Long-term Care Ombudsman Program is a federal program that exists in every state.
 It’s enforced by state ombudsmen who advocate for nursing home residents.
 They also investigate alleged cases of exploitation, neglect, and abuse.
 Ombudsmen work to resolve complaints and elder rights issues on behalf of individual residents and their families.
 The attorneys at WKW can help explain the state Ombudsman Program and how it can help your family.